theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

          $ qsub -I

-2)  Use `mkdir` to create a folder to store all your project.
+2)  Use `mkdir` to create a folder to store all your projects.

         $ mkdir /srv/scratch/zID/babs3291

-3) Use `mkdir` to create a folder for your input fasta file e.g. **UNTRIMMED_FASTQ** You can use the `-p` option for `mkdir`.
+3) Use `mkdir` to create a folder for your input fasta file e.g. **UNTRIMMED_FASTQ**

+You can use the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.

             $ mkdir -p /srv/scratch/zID/babs3291/untrimmed_fastq
             $ cd /srv/scratch/zID/babs3291/untrimmed_fastq

 5) copy your dataset from the **/srv/scratch/babs3291/** to this directory as below.